Jane Longmore

 Trustee

-Kevin has held a number of CEO, Managing Director and non-executive roles in UK and international companies, ranging from publicly-quoted groups to small venture capital-backed technology start-ups.
+Kevin has held a number of CEO, Managing Director and non-executive roles in UK and international companies, ranging from publicly-quoted groups to small venture-capital-backed technology start-ups.
 He is a Chartered Engineer and has an accounting qualification after initially graduating in Physics and subsequently securing an MBA.
 He has always had a keen and active interest in education, having been a governor of two schools and having served on the Education Committee of the Scientific Instrument Makers’ livery company in the City.

 Elisabeth Whitaker